 Dr Andrea Jean Baker is an international, award winning radio journalist of over 20 years.
-She is also globally recognised as a broadcast journalism and cultural arts historian.
+She is also recognised as a broadcast journalism and cultural arts historian.

 Andrea’s two main projects for 2015 include:

 To help profile her second monograph, The Life, Death and Rejuvenation of the Great Music City, and as the only academic appointed to the City of Melbourne’s first Music Strategy Committee (2013-2017), Andrea is helping to organise Australia’s first Global Music Cities symposium, to coincide with Melbourne Music Week in November 2015.

 In 2015 Andrea is also completing the first global study about the jailing in Egypt of Al Jazeera English journalists, Australian, Peter Greste, and Egyptians, Fahmy Mohamed and Baher Mohamed.
 Part One of this study was published as The Best Things in Life Are Free, the case of Peter Greste and notions of Press Freedom) for the Australian Journalism Monograph series, (2015 Volume 15, Issue 1 issue).

 Journalism studies are a relatively new interdisciplinary field which connects journalism practice with the academy.
 Since 2000 Andrea has successfully negotiated this research path linking journalism practice to teaching and research, beginning with positions at Swinburne and La Trobe Universities.